rahulsmehta/node-replay/README.md

 ##An HTTP replay proxy implemented in node.js

-node-replay enables a program to capture all outgoing and incoming HTTP traffic.
+Node-replay enables a program to capture all outgoing and incoming HTTP traffic.
 This is especially useful for inspecting traffic as well as mocking API calls for unit-testing purposes.
 In fact, this is was initially developed to mock API calls by storing requests and their respective responses. node-replay extensively uses Horaci Cuevas' excellent man-in-the-middle proxy ([node-mitm-proxy](https://github.com/horaci/node-mitm-proxy)), which is also implemented in node.js.

 **Usage**